-44. In addition to actions in the four core sectors cooperation highlighted above, the strategic objective of improving competitiveness will be achieved through the development of economic corridors.
-Initially, a series of analytical studies will be conducted during 2011-2013 under the CAREC Institute on the phased transformation of transport corridors into logistic corridors and further into economic corridors.
-The first phase of economic corridor development is expected to involve the development of agreed pilot transport corridors into logistics corridors.
-This may consist of, among other things: (i) facilitating cross-border movement of goods and people along the corridors, which is currently being addressed by the TTFS; (ii) implementing behind-the-border measures including policies to improve the business environment and investment climate; (iii) investing in border towns and key nodal towns and cities along the corridors in the form of urban infrastructure, water supply and sanitation facilities, feeder roads linking towns to the corridors, and other support structures; and (iv) establishing trade and industrial logistics centers with information exchange systems.
-An appropriate institutional framework will be explored so that these measures will be carried out in a coordinated and synchronized manner.
+In addition to actions in the four core sectors of cooperation highlighted above, the strategic objective of improving competitiveness will be achieved through the development of economic corridors.
+Initially, the CAREC Institute will conduct a series of analytical studies during 2011-2013 on the phased transformation of transport corridors into logistic corridors and further into economic corridors.
+The transformation process is likely to vary across the CAREC corridors, given the stage of development of each corridor's components and the intensity of goods trade that will, in turn, drive the development of the logistics sector.
+The initial studies should therefore be able to identify pilot transport corridors that could be transformed to economic corridors in a phased manner and with early beneficial results.
+This transformation process may consist of, among other things:

+- facilitating cross-border movement of goods and people along the corridors, which is currently being addressed by the TTFS; - implementing behind-the-border measures including policies to improve the business environment and investment climate; - investing in border towns and key nodal towns and cities along the corridors in the form of urban infrastructure, water supply and sanitation facilities, feeder roads linking towns to the corridors, and other support structures; and establishing trade and industrial logistics centers with information exchange systems.